px39n/Multiple-Positive-View/README.md

 ![image](https://github.com/px39n/Multiple-Positive-View/assets/53490111/c081c408-eacc-497d-bd38-46dc2b460696)

-**Lightly** is a python package for self-supervised learning, making training more efficient.

-**Lighly** provides with [benchmarks](https://docs.lightly.ai/self-supervised-learning/getting_started/benchmarks.html#imagenet) comparision on public datasets.
+**Lightly** is a python package for self-supervised learning, making training more efficient, which provides with [benchmarks](https://docs.lightly.ai/self-supervised-learning/getting_started/benchmarks.html#imagenet) comparision on public datasets.

 This unified comparison paved the way for our batch experiments.
 Thus we present a method for code implementation (as shown in following table).
 Our code draws inspiration from the simplicity and continuity of Lightly, and it has been tailored specifically for multi-view scenarios in these experiments.
 This allows anyone to easily replicate and propose enhancements.